-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 Manchester City drew 1-1 in the away leg in Germany against RB Leipzig, but booked their place in the next phase as five goals from Erling Haaland helped them win 7-0 at Etihad Stadium on Tuesday.

-Liverpool lost 5-2 at home to reigning European champions Real Madrid with the second leg in Spain on Wednesday.
+Liverpool lost 5-2 at home to reigning European champions Real Madrid and were then beaten 1-0 in Spain in Wednesday's second leg.

 The quarter-final first legs take place on Tuesday 11 and Wednesday 12 April, with the returns scheduled for 18 and 19 April.